umami-software/website/content/features.md

 ## Mobile-friendly

 The Umami interface has been optimized for mobile so you can view your stats from anywhere.

+## Data ownership

+Since Umami is self-hosted you own all the data.
+No need to hand your data to a third party to be exploited.

 ## Privacy-focused